panva/node-oidc-provider/docs/README.md

 ### scopes

-Array of additional scope values that the OP signals to support in the discovery endpoint.
-Only add scopes the OP has a corresponding resource for.
+Array of additional scope values that the authorization server signals to support in the discovery endpoint.
+Only add scopes the authorization server has a corresponding resource for.
 Resource Server scopes don't belong here, see `features.resourceIndicators` for configuring those.

 _**default value**_: